11 July 2002, New York City

 “Kathleen nurses sick or rejected babies at the Bronx Zoo, Amma.
 All kinds of animals born in captivity — if their mothers reject them, or they’re sick, she takes them in, cuddles them, feeds them — like this wallaby!”

 Amma, Devi in brilliant purple and gold, grabbed the photo, looked closely, and smiled.
 Smiled and smiled, and looked over at Kathleen and smiled some more.

 She touched the zoo baby’s forehead with sandal paste, and blessed the feather with another spot of sandal paste.
 She sent both back to Kathleen, along with the message that Mother couldn’t take an eagle feather out of the country so Kathleen should keep it now as prasad.

 Kathleen clasped the picture and the feather to her bosom and smiled towards Mother.

 You had the feeling that the two “mothers” were kindred spirits, each one accepting any who are rejected, and each nurturing any who suffer.

-As for the eagle feather, when the Ponca Chief Sah Pah offered Amma an eagle feather a week ago, he explained that it was the highest honour that his people could give to an individual.
+As for the eagle feather, when the Ponca Chief Sah Pah offered Amma an eagle feather a week ago, he explained that it was the highest honor that his people could give to an individual.
 It seemed perfect, then, that one foster mother offered it to another foster Mother, who then offered it back.
-Mutual honour, mother to Mother to mother.
+Mutual honor, mother to Mother to mother.